xamarin/Monkey.BluetoothLE/Project Walkthroughs/BLE Remote Controlled Robot/AssembleChassis/Readme.md

 ## Step 8: Attach Breadboard, Netduino and Breadboard to the Chassis Plate

-Make sure to run the battery pack wires under the Netduino.
+Make sure to run the battery pack wires under the Netduino, and note the orientation of the Netduino relative to the Breadboard.

 ![](Images/Chassis_15.jpg)